-Staff contends that the proposed application to replace one of the few remaining examples of historic metal shingle roofing with asphalt shingle roofing is not an appropriate replacement material for this contributing structure, and is not consistent with the replacement material guidance in the Historic Preservation Design Guidelines.
+Staff contends that the proposed application to replace one of the few remaining examples of historic metal shingle roofing with standing seam metal roofing is not an appropriate replacement material for this National Register contributing structure, and is not consistent with the replacement material guidance in the Historic Preservation Design Guidelines.
 In addition, staff processed an administrative approval for replacement metal shingles for a similar property in 2022.
-Therefore, staff recommends denial of the application for new asphalt shingles.
+Therefore, staff recommends denial of the application for new standing seam metal roofing.
 Further, staff is requesting that the Board discuss appropriate replacement material for the few remaining historic metal shingle roofs in the City's historic districts.